 Tips for making homemade falafel

 - Do not use canned chickpeas!
 Use dried chickpeas and soak them.
-This is the most important tip I can give you when making your own falafel.
+This is the most important tip when making your own falafel.
 The problem with canned chickpeas is they are too soft and moist to yield a crispy exterior falafel texture.
 If you do use canned chickpeas, you’ll have to compensate for the moisture by adding more flour, which changes the essence of the recipe.

-- Allow time for the patties to set in the fridge.
+- Allow time for the mixture to set in the fridge.
 This time helps the ingredients bind well together and also helps the flavor develop in the mixture; so don’t skip the resting time in the fridge.

 - Make sure the patties hold well together before frying.
 The mixture should feel moist and paste-like, but not too wet.
 It should feel compact before dropping it in the oil.
 If it’s not, you may need to pulse it more in the food processor or add an extra tablespoon of flour to the mixture.

 - Use a high smoke point oil for frying.
 Some olive oils may work for this depending on their smoke point.
 But to be safe, use an oil meant for deep frying like grapeseed oil, sunflower oil or canola oil.